ranjitgautam828-eng/cybersecurity-fundamentals/computing/The_stack_part2.md

 Low addresses
 ```

-When your `solve` starts:
+When my `solve` starts:
 - `[rsp]` = return address (8 bytes, pushed by `call`)
 - `[rsp + 8]` and above = the caller's data, still sitting there

 The caller's frame doesn't disappear.
-It's still in memory at higher addresses — you can read it.
+It's still in memory above me — I can read it.

 ---

 ## Reaching into the Caller's Frame

-**The key insight:** there is no protection stopping your code from reading anywhere on the stack.
-Local variables from the caller, return addresses, anything — all just memory at predictable offsets from `rsp`.
+The key thing I realized: nothing stops me from reading anywhere on the stack.
+The caller's local variables, return address, everything is just memory at fixed offsets from `rsp`.

 In the challenge, the caller stores the flag in its own local variables before calling `solve`.
-From `solve`'s view, it's at `[rsp + 0x40]`.
+From my `solve`, I find it here:

 ```
 [rsp]        = return address